EthWorks/ethereum.rb/README.md

 ### Ethereum node

 Currently the lib supports only [parity](https://ethcore.io/parity.html).
+To install parity on mac simply:

+    $ brew install parity --beta

+To install parity on linux download latest package from [parity github](https://github.com/ethcore/parity/releases) and install on your computer.

 It might work with [geth](https://github.com/ethereum/go-ethereum/wiki/geth) as well, but this configuration is not tested.
 Library assumes that you have at least one wallet configured.

 ### Solidity complier

 To be able to compile [solidity](https://github.com/ethereum/solidity) contracts you need to install solc compiler.
 Installation instructions are available [here](http://solidity.readthedocs.io/en/latest/installing-solidity.html).
+To install on mac simply:

+    $ brew install solidity --beta

+In general get used to working on beta versions as ethereum ecosystem evolves quite fast.

 ## Installation